davidcetinkaya/lazy-img/README.md

 ## HTML settings

+Avaliable media queries are `xxs`, `xs`, `sm`, `md`, `lg`. `data-lg-src` is required while other sources are optional.
+Other sources are applied like so: `data-*query*-src`.

 #### `data-bg-img`
 Boolean.
-Only needed for CSS background images, which has to be set to true. `Optional`
+Only needed for CSS background images, which has to be set to true.

 #### `data-fluid`
 Boolean.
-Set to true for responsive image and false for fixed image size. `Optional`
+Set to true for responsive image and false for fixed image size.

 #### `data-lg-src`
 String.
 Image source for LG screens. `Required`